TheWorkflowAcademy/Zoho-CRM-Trigger-Workflow-Assignment-Rule-Deluge/README.md

 *Note: Replace "4409363000012741244" with the respective assignment rule ID.*

 ### Update Records
 Unfortunately, the `{trigger":{"workflow"}}` parameter does not work for updates.
-To trigger workflows on record updates, you need to abandon Deluge task and use the following API call instead, with the exact paremeters in this specific format.
+To trigger workflows on record updates, you need to abandon Deluge task and use the following API call instead, with the exact parameters in this specific format.

 ```javascript
 datalist = List();